-The EESAC recommended a continued focus on assisting low achieving, ESE and economically disadvantaged students.
-These students will recieve specialized assistance to maximize their achievement.
+The EESAC recommended a continued focus on assisting at-risk, Special Education and economically disadvantaged students.
+These students will receive specialized assistance through tutoring programs provided during school and after school hours to maximize their achievement in math and reading.